HeardLibrary/workshops/_posts/2016-02-05-audioProduction.md

 	* How would you cite sources used in an audio presentation?

 ###Online Audio
 There are several online repositories of audio content.
-Here are two examples.
+Here are two examples:

 ####SoundCloud
 * [Searching SounCloud](http://help.soundcloud.com/customer/portal/articles/2167100?b_id=9644)
 * [SoundCloud Copyright Resorces](https://soundcloud.com/pages/copyright#further-resources)

 ####Internet Archive
 * [Searching the Internet Archive](https://archive.org/about/faqs.php#Search_Tips)

 ##Sharing Your Work
 * You could post your recordings on the web in audio repositories like SoundCloud or scholarly repositories like [DiscoverArchive](http://discoverarchive.vanderbilt.edu/) or [Figshare](https://figshare.com/).
 * Use metadata to provide users with information about your work. **Metadata** is information about a work describing what it is and how others can reuse it.
 Descriptive information helps people find and identify the work and decide if they want to use it.
 Reuse information guides people both technically and legally in use of the work.
-* Descriptive metadata - title, creator, creationDate, description
+..* Descriptive metadata: title, creator, creationDate, and description.
-* Technical metadata - file format, file size, [codec](https://en.wikipedia.org/wiki/Codec), [sampling](https://en.wikipedia.org/wiki/Sampling_(signal_processing))
+..* Technical metadata: file format, file size, [codec](https://en.wikipedia.org/wiki/Codec), and [sampling](https://en.wikipedia.org/wiki/Sampling_(signal_processing)).
-* Rights metadata - copyright, licensing
+..* Rights metadata: copyright and licensing.

 ##Resources
 Here are some additional notes to help you continue on your own.